intel/mpi-benchmarks/ReadMe_IMB.txt

 command-line parameters.

 -----------------------------------------
-Build Instructions for Linux* OS
+Building Instructions for Linux* OS
 -----------------------------------------

-1) Set up the environment for the compiler and Intel(R) MPI Library.
-   For the Intel(R) compilers, run:

-   source <compiler_dir>/bin/compilervars.sh intel64

-   For the Intel(R) MPI Library, run:

-   source <intel_mpi_dir>/intel64/bin/mpivars.sh

-2) Set the CC variable to point to the appropriate compiler wrapper, mpiicc or mpicc.
+1) Set the CC variable to point to the appropriate compiler wrapper, mpiicc or mpicc.
-3) Run one or more Makefile commands below:
+2) Run one or more Makefile commands below:

    make clean - remove legacy binary object files and executable files make MPI1 - build the executable file for the IMB-MPI1 component